erikssource/podpup/README.md

 * Queue podcasts to play
 * Dark theme
 * Bug fixes, bug fixes, bug fixes
-* Selection of data directory location
+* Selection of data directory location (can be configured, but not in UI yet)
 * Downloaded episode naming options
 * ~~Move search UI to more logical location~~
 * User guide